-Participation and attendance: Regular daily attendance and active participation in class are essential for optimal performance in a language course.
+You are also expected to attend class regularly and punctually.
 Attendance will be recorded on a daily basis.
-Attendance and participation will be assessed based on your presence in class, the use of Spanish during class activities, preparedness, and on how actively you participate in class activities (whole class or group activities).
-Note that the instructor expects students to have read the relevant materials before coming to class.
-If you miss a class, it is your responsibility to make up the missed material.
+If you miss a class, it is your responsibility to make up work and learn the missed material.
 Students are encouraged to communicate with other students (or with the instructor by email or in office hours) to keep up with missed classes.
 Do not expect your instructor to go over material in class again because you were absent.
 Please be aware that unexcused absences will negatively impact your participation grade (see notes on attendance below).
+The instructor expects students to have read and completed the relevant materials before coming to class.